Obtaining CCTV footage

 If you are an insurer, or other agent, requesting footage on behalf of your client you will be required to provide a letter on letter-headed paper confirming your clients details, basis for which you are seeking this information, and confirming that you are authorised to request this information by your client.
 Further evidence may be sought by the London Borough of Bromley if required.

-There is no charge for the supply of footage to investigation authorities such as the Police, Environment Agency, Health and Safety Executive, Department of Work and Pensions, and other such agencies.
-Such investigation authorities should submit their requests directly to us, where they may be processed.
+Investigation authorities such as the Police, Environment Agency, Health and Safety Executive, Department of Work and Pensions, and other such agencies, should submit their requests for the supply of footage to directly to us, where they may be processed.

 What happens next